Reunion and Information Register (RIR)

 How to apply

-To apply to enter your name on the RIR download and complete Section 4a) of the Application to obtain adoption information form.
+To apply to enter your name on the RIR download and complete the Application to Join the Reunion and Information Register.

 Those without a direct entitlement